Serengeti sunset © Judith Duk

 -Travel to Mount Kilimanjaro National Park and attempt a hike up Africa's highest summit.

 Getting to Tanzania

-Cheap flights to Tanzania are available from a variety of British, European and Middle Eastern destinations.
-The flight to Julius Nyerere International Airport in Dar es Salaam takes about 10 hours from major British airports.
-American travellers will usually have to book an indirect flight to Tanzania from the US, stopping over in London or Amsterdam.
+Flights to Tanzania are available from a variety of European and Middle Eastern destinations.
+The flight to Julius Nyerere International Airport in Dar es Salaam takes about 12 hours from major British airports.
+American and British travellers will usually have to book an indirect flight to Tanzania, stopping over in Amsterdam.
 Get more information on Tanzania Airports.

 The Book of Secrets by MG Vassanji, The Snows of Mount Kilimanjaro by Ernest Hemingway, Great Sky Woman by Steven Barnes, and Shout at the Devil by Wilbur Smith.

 The African Queen (1951) and Darwin's Nightmare (2004).